tosccolors/misc/bi_sql_excel_reports/README.rst

 The module allows users to fetch data from queries (stored as views) via a Microsoft Excel add-in on their local Windows or Apple machine.
 The data is loaded into a (hidden) worksheet, the report is visualized via a pivot table and optionally a pivot chart.
+Alternatively the data is presented as an Excel table (with option 'Data table').
 For each report the SQL view and layout of the pivot table and chart are defined within Odoo.
 Alternatively, queries can be defined to be saved as CSV files to the users machine.